The First Book Grant (FBG) for Research on Minoritized Christian Communities in North America

 • Members of the Louisville Presbyterian Theological Seminary staff, faculty, Board of Trustees, or student body, or their immediate family members (parents, spouses, or children), are ineligible for Louisville Institute grants or fellowships.
 Members of the Louisville Institute Advisory Board and their immediate family members are also ineligible to apply.

 Questions?
-Don’t hesitate to contact us! grants@louisville-institute.org
+Don’t hesitate to contact us at grants@louisville-institute.org